nickbruggen90/LabsVol8021Q/Project 1: NetOps Monitoring/configuration_set-up.md

 Now we need to set up Ubuntu Server to act the Syslog Collector and SNMP Client.

 ### Ubuntu Server Creation and Configuration
 The Ubuntu Server VM will be created with VMWare Workstation.
-Use the official Ubuntu Live Server .iso
+Use the official Ubuntu Live Server .iso release.
 1. 2 GB RAM
 2. 2 processors
 3. Host-Only network adapter